Asian stocks rebound on US-China trade hopes

 Negotiators are due to meet next month in Washington after the latest round of talks in July in Shanghai produced no sign of progress.

-ENERGY: Benchmark U.S. crude fell 20 cents to $56.51 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude fell 12 cents to $56.59 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 93 cents on Thursday to close at $56.71.
-Brent crude, used to price international oils, shed 9 cents to $60.40 per barrel in London.
+Brent crude, used to price international oils, gained 5 cents to $60.54 per barrel in London.
 It gained 56 cents the previous session to $60.49.